-Given the ownership structure of the Company and its status as a "controlled company" (see page 14), the Board does not have a nominating committee.
+Given the ownership structure of the Company and its status as a "controlled company" (see page 12), the Board does not have a nominating committee.
 Decisions on nominees to the Board are made through consultation among the Chairman of the Board and the other members of the Board.
 The Company has not utilized the services of any third party to assist in identifying and evaluating nominees.
-Mr. Goldberg was elected to the Board in September 2012.
-He was recommended by one of the Directors of the Company.